 Caroline Wolfson is a passionate and versatile actor who holds a BFA in Drama (Musical Theatre) from Syracuse University.
 She has been performing professionally in the Washington DC area for the last 6 years, working at Signature Theatre, Theater J, The Kennedy Center, 1st Stage, The Keegan Theatre, Monumental Theatre Company and Imagination Stage, among others.

 She is represented by the Capital Talent Agency in Washington, DC.

 In May, Caroline won the 2019 Helen Hayes Award as "Outstanding Supporting Actress in a Musical - Helen Production" for her role as Miriam in 1st Stage's production of Fly by Night.
-The show received 9 Helen Hayes Awards nominations, including "Outstanding Ensemble in a Musical - Helen Production."
+The show received 9 Helen Hayes Awards nominations, including winning the award for "Outstanding Ensemble in a Musical - Helen Production."
 Caroline's other production at 1st Stage, The Farnsworth Invention, received a 2019 Helen Hayes Award nomination for "Outstanding Ensemble in a Play - Helen Production."

-Most recently, Caroline played the role of Jerusha Abbott in Monumental Theatre Company's production of the off-Broadway musical, Daddy Long Legs, directed by Helen Hayes Award-nominated Michael Windsor.
-Among the reviews ...
+Earlier this year, Caroline played the role of Jerusha Abbott in Monumental Theatre Company's production of the off-Broadway musical, Daddy Long Legs, directed by Helen Hayes Award-nominated Michael Windsor.
+Among her reviews ...

 Late last year, Caroline played the role of Sylvia in Shaina Taub's musical adaptation of As You Like It , a DC premiere at The Keegan Theatre.
 This was Caroline's 4th production at The Keegan Theatre.

 In November, Caroline was a featured performer at TheatreWashington's Show Tunes & Cocktails at the Beacon Bar & Grill.
 She was also featured in a special musical performance at the Keegan Theatre's 3rd Annual Gala and Silent Auction.

 Caroline trained at several prestigious programs, including Shakespeare's Globe Theatre (classical acting) and the Royal Academy of Music (singing) in London.
 In New York, she was a student in the Tepper Program, a highly regarded advanced acting and musical theatre program founded by Tony award-winning producer Arielle Tepper Madover.
 She was awarded the 2012 Jerry Gershman Award for Comedic Acting by the Syracuse University Drama faculty, chaired by Ralph Zito.